How to protect yourself and others from COVID-19

 - Do not share personal items such as cups, eating utensils, towels, or bedding.
 Wash anything you have used in soap and water.

 - Know the symptoms of COVID-19.
-If you develop any symptoms, call your health care provider.
+If you develop any symptoms, contact your health care provider.

-If you have COVID-19 or have symptoms of it, you must isolate yourself at home and avoid contact with other people, both inside and outside your home, to avoid spreading the illness.
-This is called home isolation.
+If you have COVID-19 or have symptoms of it, you must stay at home and avoid contact with other people, both inside and outside your home, to avoid spreading the illness.

 References